Updated: November 1, 2023

 Review things like pop-ups and other intrusive advertising elements on your website.
 They tend to cause sudden bounces.

 A 100% bounce rate in analytics: What can be done?

 If you see a 100% bounce rate in Google Analytics, what can be done?
 Besides checking for technical issues, you can employ some common tactics to reduce your bounce rate.

 The reason why people don’t spend enough time browsing your website could be the quality of content.
 Content marketing is the key to any marketing strategy.
 By beefing up your content to address your target audience’s pain points, you are investing in their interest in your website.

-Perhaps your visitors are leaving the website because there isn’t a link to point them to other pages?
+Perhaps your visitors are leaving the website because there aren’t any links to point them to other pages.
 To keep users’ interest longer, you should work out a solid interlinking strategy.
 If you have related valuable content to share, make sure you link to it on the landing pages.

 Pay special attention to the link’s anchor.
 It should be sufficiently descriptive to help visitors understand where it’s leading.